Illustration of a healthcare downtime checklist covering patient care, paper workflows, communications, backups, and recovery planning

 6. Decide in advance what services may need to change

 Extended downtime can force organizations to slow, divert, or pause some services.
-ASPR TRACIE specifically recommends predefining criteria for altering services or facility operations during major disruptions.4
+ASPR TRACIE specifically recommends predefining criteria for altering services or facility operations during major disruptions, and its extended downtime assessment also pushes healthcare coalitions to evaluate cascading failures across IT, electrical, water, coordination, and regional support needs.78

 That is uncomfortable, but it is better than deciding in chaos.